2022 United States House of Representatives elections in New York: District 26

 The 26th district is based in the Buffalo-Niagara Falls area, including the more urban parts of Erie County and western Niagara County.
 The district was mostly unchanged by redistricting.
-It has a PVI of D+8 and voted for Joe Biden by 26 points in 2020.
-The incumbent is Democrat Brian Higgins, who was reelected with 69.8% of the vote in 2020.
+It had a PVI of D+8 and voted for Joe Biden by 26 points in 2020.
+The incumbent was Democrat Brian Higgins, who was reelected with 69.8% of the vote in 2020.